Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/components/alerts.md

 Using the alert JavaScript plugin, it's possible to dismiss any alert inline.
 Here's how:

-- Be sure you've loaded the alert plugin, or the compiled Boosted JavaScript.
+- Be sure you've loaded the alert plugin, or the compiled OUDS Web JavaScript.
 - Add a [close button]({{< docsref "/components/close-button" >}}) and the `.alert-dismissible` class, which adds extra padding to the right of the alert and positions the close button.
 - On the close button, add the `data-bs-dismiss="alert"` attribute, which triggers the JavaScript functionality.
 Be sure to use the `<button>` element with it for proper behavior across all devices.
 - On the close button, add the `data-bs-toggle="tooltip" data-bs-placement="bottom" data-bs-title="Close"` attributes, which add a tooltip for better accessibility.
 You also need to [enable tooltips]({{< docsref "/components/tooltips#enable-tooltips" >}}) (if not already done).